 We publish the most up-to-date government numbers available.
 Due to funding or staffing levels, collection and release of data can have a significant delay.
 For example, the US Census Bureau does not have a release date for government employment data beyond 2014 and the Department of Homeland Security has only published figures on the unauthorized immigrant population through 2015.
 Financial data is also slow to publish—we currently have federal financial data through 2018 and state and local financial data through 2016.

 While government data is not perfect, we believe it is the best source for verifiable information about the United States.
 Most government data is collected by career agency statisticians who work throughout, and independently of, various administrations.
 USAFacts includes collection issue information, such as the last date data has been reported and the number of reporting jurisdictions.
 USAFacts is working with government agencies and Congress to improve the quality and timeliness of published data.

 We do not provide data for countries other than the United States.

 Figures can vary between agencies depending on how they collect data or classify certain financial assets.
 Multiple agencies collect and publish financial data for the US government, including the Department of the Treasury, Federal Reserve, and Office of Management and Budget.
 Figures can vary between agencies depending on how they collect data or classify certain financial assets.
 For instance, the Federal Reserve and the Treasury Department treat Social Security and pension obligations quite differently.

 We allow the option to adjust financial data for inflation on our website, and generally adjust for the effects of inflation in our reports, with a few exceptions.

-USAFacts is currently in beta and we are working to build a public API (Application Programming Interface) to allow other websites to interact with our data.
+USAFacts is working to build a public API (Application Programming Interface) to allow other websites to interact with our data.
 A release date for this product has not been set.